Ian Watkins: Death

-On the morning of 11 October 2025, Watkins, aged 48, died after being stabbed in the neck at HM Prison Wakefield.
+On the morning of 11 October 2025, Watkins, aged 48, died after being stabbed in the head and neck at HM Prison Wakefield.
 He was pronounced dead at the scene after the incident was reported by prison staff.
-West Yorkshire Police charged two men, aged 25 and 43, with murder.
-The 43-year-old is serving a 24-year prison term for abduction and rape and the 25-year-old a life sentence with a minimum term of 27 years for the murder of a man mistaken for a drug debtor.
-A provisional trial date has been set for 5 May 2026.
+West Yorkshire Police charged Rashid "Rico" Gedel, 25, and Samuel Dodsworth, 43, with murder.
+Dodsworth is serving a 24-year prison term for abduction and rape and Gedel a life sentence with a minimum term of 27 years for the murder of a man mistaken for a drug debtor.
 Two other men, aged 23 and 39, were arrested for conspiracy to murder.
 A September 2025 report had found that violence in the prison had "increased markedly".
-A former prison governor, Ian Acheson, said that Watkins was "a high profile and notorious offender whose risk from others was well known."
+A former prison governor, Ian Acheson, said that Watkins was "a high profile and notorious offender whose risk from others was well known".

+The trial began on 5 May 2026.
+The jury was discharged for legal reasons on 22 May, with a retrial provisionally set for February 2027.